 Meet Author Tori Eldridge

-Tori is of Hawaiian, Chinese, Norwegian descent and graduated from Punahou School with classmate Barack Obama.
-She holds a fifth-degree black belt in To-Shin Do Ninjutsu and has traveled the USA teaching seminars on the ninja arts, weapons, and women’s self-protection.
-Tori has performed under her maiden name (Tori Brenno) as an actress, singer, dancer on Broadway, television, and film.
-She and her husband, Tony, live in Los Angeles where they raised two wonderful sons.
+Before writing, Tori performed as an actress, singer, dancer on Broadway, television, and film.
+She is of Hawaiian, Chinese, Norwegian descent and graduated from Punahou School with classmate Barack Obama.
+Tori holds a fifth-degree black belt in To-Shin Do ninjutsu and has traveled the USA teaching seminars on the ninja arts, weapons, and women’s self-protection.
+She and her husband live in Los Angeles where they’ve raised two wonderful sons.

 The cultural diversity in Tori’s upcoming novel, The Ninja Daughter, stems from her own multi-cultural heritage—a Norwegian father from North Dakota and a Chinese-Hawaiian mother from Maui who met, married, and raised Tori’s sisters in Japan.
 This unusual family melting pot, combined with the amalgamation of Asian-Pacific Islander traditions that make up modern Hawaiian culture, gives Tori a unique perception, deep fascination, and an inclusive appreciation for world culture.